Skid row: Houston

+The Third Ward today, and parts of Downtown Houston area, struggle with drug issues, homelessness and poverty.

 Los Angeles

 The Los Angeles Skid Row is an area on the East side of Downtown Los Angeles, roughly bounded by Los Angeles Street on the West, Central Avenue on the East, 4th Street on the North, and 8th Street on the South.
-The area was originally home to many cheap, low-quality hotels, popular with itinerant laborers and new arrivals to the city owing to its proximity to the train station and central location.
-In an attempt to rehabilitate the area in the 1960's, most of the run-down single room occupancy hotels were demolished.
+The area was originally home to many cheap, low-quality hotels, popular with itinerant laborers and new arrivals to the city owing to its proximity to the train station and its central location.
+In an attempt to rehabilitate the area in the 1960s, most of the run-down single-room occupancy hotels were demolished.
 This led to major reduction in the amount of very low-cost, bare minimum housing available to the area's extremely low-income population, contributing to the severe homelessness problem in the area.
 Skid Row was once located at the industrial periphery of Los Angeles' often neglected downtown area.
-As downtown has been revitalized since the 1990's and the adjacent Arts District area has gone from a desolate industrial wasteland to a major center for tourism, entertainment, and upscale housing development, Skid Row has become increasingly hemmed in by bustling, populated neighborhoods.
+As downtown has been revitalized since the 1990s and the adjacent Arts District area has gone from a desolate industrial wasteland to a major center for tourism, entertainment, and upscale housing development, Skid Row has become increasingly hemmed in by bustling, populated neighborhoods.
 This has contributed to a substantial increase in the density of homeless residents living on the streets in Skid Row, since many of the new residents and businesses in the surrounding areas do not want the encampments to spread.

 Local homeless count estimates have ranged from 3,668 to 8,000.
 In 2011, the homeless population estimate for Los Angeles' Skid Row was 4,316.
 L.A.'s Skid Row is sometimes called "the Nickel", referring to a section of Fifth Street.

 Several of the city's homeless and social-service providers (such as Weingart Center Association, Volunteers of America, Frontline Foundation, Midnight Mission, Union Rescue Mission and Downtown Women's Center) are based in Skid Row.
 Between 2005 and 2007, several local hospitals and suburban law-enforcement agencies were accused by Los Angeles Police Department and other officials of transporting those homeless people in their care to Skid Row.

 Within Skid Row, the Los Angeles Poverty Department (LAPD) is a performance group whose members are mostly homeless or formerly homeless people who create performances and multimedia art that highlight connections between their lived experiences and external forces that impact their lives.

 Westlake and Venice Beach have had issues with street crime and homelessness, and elements of skid rows and red-light districts.
 As per a 2020 count, there were nearly 2,000 homeless people in Venice of its 41,000 residents in general. up from 175 in 2014.
 Many of them lived on Venice Beach on the sand by the shoreline, until a city-ordered sweep done in August 2021.
-Many homeless still reside in inland Venice, more towards Abbott Kinney Road.
+Many people experiencing homelessness still reside in inland Venice, more towards Abbott Kinney Road.